Web storage: Local and session storage

 Web storage offers two different storage areas—local storage and session storage—which differ in scope and lifetime.
 Data placed in local storage is per origin—the combination of protocol, host name, and port number as defined in the same-origin policy.
 The data is available to all scripts loaded from pages from the same origin that previously stored the data and persists after the browser is closed.
 As such, Web storage does not suffer from cookie Weak Integrity and Weak Confidentiality issues, described in sections 8.5 and 8.6.
 Session storage is both per-origin and per-instance (per-window or per-tab) and is limited to the lifetime of the instance.
-Session storage is intended to allow separate instances of the same web app to run in different windows without interfering with each other, a use case that's not well supported by cookies.
+Session storage is intended to allow separate instances of the same web app to run in different windows without interfering with each other, a use case that is not well supported by cookies.